Karan

 Anglo concertina playing from around the world

-concertina players from around the World.
-Lovingly compiled by Alan Day
+Anglo concertina players from around the World.
+Lovingly compiled by

-of music !
-For full details and a download of the booklet, go to the Anglo
+of music!
+For full details and a download of the booklet, go to the

 International website.
 Featured musicians include Niall Vallely, Noel